souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

 - `@Configuration`: Indicates that the class can be used by the Spring IoC container as a source of bean definitions;
 - `@Autowired`: Allows Spring to resolve and automatically inject the marked dependency;
 - `CommandLineRunner`: Interface used to execute specific code when the Spring Boot application starts;
-- `userRepository.deleteAll()`: Removes all existing documents from the `user` collection to ensure a clean database state for seeding;
+- `userRepository.deleteAll()`: Removes all existing documents from the `User` collection to ensure a clean database state for seeding;
 - `new User(null, "name", "email")`: Creates a new instance of the `User` entity with specified name and email values;
 - `userRepository.saveAll(Arrays.asList(...))`: Saves multiple `User` objects into the database in a single operation,